 CONSTRUCTION.
-This [Act] shall be applied and construed to effectuate its general purpose to make uniform the law with respect to the subject of this [Act] among States enacting it.
+This [Act] These [amendments] shall be applied and construed to effectuate its general purpose to make uniform the law with respect to the subject of this [Act] these [amendments] among States enacting itthem.

 SECTION 1002 1202.
 SHORT TITLE.
-This [Act] may be cited as the Uniform Partnership Act (1994).
+This [Act] These [amendments] may be cited as the Limited Liability Partnership Act Amendments To Uniform Partnership Act (1994).

 SECTION 1003 1203.
 SEVERABILITY CLAUSE.
-If any provision of this [Act] or its application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this [Act] which can be given effect without the invalid provision or application, and to this end the provisions of this [Act] are severable.
+If any provision of this [Act] these [amendments] or its their application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this [Act] these [amendments] which can be given effect without the invalid provision or application, and to this end the provisions of